 - be an Australian Citizen, Australian Permanent Resident or hold a Humanitarian Visa

-- be applying for university study for the first time in 2019
+- be applying for university study for the first time

 - be applying for admission to, and commence study in a Griffith Business School undergraduate degree - commencing in trimester 2 2020

 - have Griffith Business School as their 1st preference on their QTAC or UAC application